About Hummingbird Natives

 -

 Support local wildlife: Native plants are the foundation of healthy ecosystems.
 They've co-evolved with local wildlife over thousands of years, providing essential food and habitat.
 For example, native oak trees can support over 550 species of moths and butterflies, whose caterpillars feed countless birds.
-Non-native plants typically support far fewer species - sometimes as few as 5 compared to a native's 550.
+Non-native plants typically support far fewer species.

-Less maintenance, more success: Because native plants evolved in Massachusetts' climate and soils, they're naturally adapted to our weather patterns, seasonal changes, and moisture conditions.
+Less maintenance: Because native plants evolved in Massachusetts' climate and soils, they're naturally adapted to our weather patterns, seasonal changes, and moisture conditions.
 Once established, they typically require less watering, fertilizing, and pest control than non-native plants.
 They're inherently tougher and better equipped to handle our New England extremes, from summer droughts to harsh winters.

 Environmental benefits: Native plants help combat climate change by sequestering carbon, managing stormwater runoff, and reducing the need for chemical inputs.
 Their deep root systems prevent erosion and improve soil health.
-They also reduce the urban heat island effect and help filter air and water naturally.
+They also help filter air and water naturally.

 Support pollinators: Our native bees, butterflies, and other pollinators are struggling due to habitat loss and invasive species.
 Native plants provide the specific nectar, pollen, and host plant relationships these creatures need to survive and reproduce.
 Many of our native pollinators can only complete their life cycles on specific native plants they've evolved with.

 Beautiful and diverse: Native plants offer stunning seasonal interest, from spring wildflowers and summer blooms to brilliant fall foliage and winter seed heads that feed birds.
-There are native plants for every garden condition - sun, shade, wet, dry - providing endless design possibilities while supporting nature.
+There are native plants for every garden condition providing endless design possibilities while supporting nature.

 -